oschrenk/notes/git.markdown

 :	A **repository** is a collection of _commits_, each of which is an archive of what the project's working tree looked like at a past date, whether on your machine or someone else's.
 It also defines _HEAD_ (see below), which identifies the _branch_ or commit the current working tree stemmed from.
 Lastly, it contains a set of branches and _tags_, to identify certain commits by name.

 the index
-:	Also known as _staging area_ or just _stage_.Git does not commit changes directly from the working tree into the repository.
+:	Also known as _staging area_ or just _stage_.
+Git does not commit changes directly from the working tree into the repository.
 Instead, changes are first registered in something called the index.
 Think of it as a way of “confirming” your changes, one by one, before doing a commit (which records all your approved changes at once).

 commit
 :	A **commit** is a snapshot of your working tree at some point in time.
 The state of _HEAD_ (see below) at the time your commit is made becomes that commit’s parent.
 This is what creates the notion of a "revision history".